kwanchiva/LOTUSDIS/scripts/README.md

 4. Configure the training settings in [`config/default.json`](config/default.json)
 5. Start training the model: `python train.py`.

-After training (or for pre-trained models), you can evaluate the ASR performance on a test set:
+After finetuning (or for pre-trained models), you can evaluate the ASR performance on a test set:
 `python eval.py --model_path /path/to/model --test_json /path/to/test.json`